 In This Article

 Buying a new home is always an exciting part of adulthood.
 But when it comes to HDBs, what you get might not always be exactly what you want.
-An easy fix for this is to go in for a home renovation which can help tweak your new property into your dream home.
+An easy fix for this is to go in for a home renovation, which can help you turn your new property into your dream home.
 However, the renovation process for HDBs is not as straightforward as it might seem.
-Before you can begin, you should know about the areas that require an HDB permit to be approved.
+Before you can begin, you should know about the areas that require an HDB renovation permit to be approved.

-To ensure you’re in line with the government mandates, it’s best to understand the various areas where an HDB permit is essential.
-To simplify this for you, we’ve built a comprehensive list of changes that require an HDB renovation permit.
-As well as a few that don’t.
+To ensure you’re adhering to the government mandates, it’s best to understand the various areas where an HDB permit is essential.
+To simplify this for you, we’ve created a comprehensive list of changes that require an HDB renovation permit—as well as a few that don’t!

-So allow us to break this down for you:
+So allow us to break the renovation permit rules down for you:

-What is an HDB Permit and Why Do You Need One?
+What Is an HDB Renovation Permit and Why Do You Need One?

-First and foremost, let’s cover what these permits are and why they’re important.
+First and foremost, let’s understand what these permits, including the HDB permit, are and why they’re important.
 An HDB permit is nothing but approval from the Housing and Development Board (HDB) to carry out structural changes within your home.
-Failure to procure this document can lead to your renovation being classified as unauthorised.
+Failure to procure the HDB renovation permit document can lead to your renovation being classified as unauthorised.

-If you do not secure a permit from HDB, you will be required to restore your home to its original state.
-Even if certain aspects are allowed to be retained, you might incur a fee for it.
-This, in turn, can lead to a waste of both time and money that could have been used elsewhere.
+If you do not secure a HDB renovation license, you will be required to restore your home to its original state.
+Even if certain aspects are allowed to be retained, you might incur a fee for them.
+This can lead to a waste of both time and money that could have been used elsewhere.

-Though there are changes you can make without an HDB renovation permit, there are still renovation guidelines by HDB that need to be adhered to.
-To apply, you can fill in the permit on MyHDBPage under the ‘renovation’ tab.
+Though there are changes you can make without an HDB renovation permit, there are still renovation guidelines set by the HDB that need to be followed.
+To check the HDB renovation permit as well as other details, see this page.

 An Important Point to Note

 Depending on the changes you want to make, you might need to submit specific documents while applying for your HDB permit.
 These documents include the layout plan as well as the proposed changes you’re looking to make.
 Though this is usually handled by your registered renovation contractor, it’s good to know exactly what you’d need before you apply for your HDB renovation permit.

 HDB Renovation Timings to Keep in Mind